Architects: Line and Space

 Contractor: Linthicum Constructors Inc.

-Photography: Bill Timmerman, Henry Tom
+Photographs: Bill Timmerman, Henry Tom

+From the architect.
 Line and Space, LLC was founded in 1978 in Tucson, Arizona by Les Wallach, FAIA, to facilitate the design and building of environmentally sensitive architecture that respects and responds to existing site conditions.
 Their strive for quiet integration of structure and landscape make for projects that encourage and demonstrate notions of sustainability and environmental stewardship.
 Line and Space are students of regional influences and favor the deeper meaning of entry sequence, scale, materials, color and form, all of which are important in successful architecture.

 Line and Space's design for the Cesar Chavez Regional Library is grounded in the beliefs and sensibilities of the firms manifesto.
 Designed to accommodate up to 40,000 visitors per month, this new 120,000-volume library for the City of Phoenix is located adjacent to an existing lake in a public park.
 Phoenix, now the sixth largest American city, prides itself on providing exceptionally designed libraries to foster communities with information resources and works of the imagination.
 Completed January 2008, the Cesar Chavez Library is one of four new regional libraries to be constructed for the City.